-This course will provide opportunities, beyond those presented in the Year 10 Advanced Mathematics Course, to develop rigorous mathematical arguments and proofs and to more extensively use mathematical models.
-Bridging Year 10 and Year 11, it will introduce the topics of functions, statistical analysis and calculus that build on and deepen the ideas, understanding and knowledge of statistics and introduces the topics of vectors, complex numbers and matrices.
-The course provides a transition for further studies in disciplines in which Mathematics and statistics have important roles.
-It is also advantageous for further studies in the Health and Social Sciences.
-In summary, this course is designed for you if your future pathways involve Mathematics and statistics and their applications in a range of disciplines at the tertiary level.
-Year 11 Mathematics Methods and Mathematics Specialist contains an exceptionally packed curriculum, though a portion of the course is content found in the 10A course, in particular linear and quadratic equations.
-This elective will enable students to grasp these higher order mathematical concepts earlier.
+This course will provide opportunities, beyond those presented in the Year 10 Advanced Mathematics Course, to develop rigorous mathematical arguments and proofs and to use mathematical models more extensively.
+Bridging Year 10 and Year 11, it will introduce the topics of functions, statistical analysis and calculus.
+Furthermore, it builds on understanding and knowledge of statistics, and introduces the topics of vectors, complex numbers, and matrices.
+The course provides a transition for further studies in disciplines in which mathematics and statistics have important roles.
+It is also advantageous for further studies in Health and Social Sciences.
+In summary, this course is designed for you if your future pathway involves mathematics and their applications in a range of disciplines at the tertiary level.
+The curriculum content in Year 11 Mathematics Methods and Mathematics Specialist is exceptionally packed and a portion of the course is content found in the 10A course, in particular linear and quadratic equations.
+This elective will enable students to grasp these higher order mathematical concepts earlier, maximising their chances of success.